fsharp/fsharp.org/community/projects/index.md

 *  ![logo](/images/thumbs/FSharp.Charting.png)&nbsp;[FSharp.Charting](http://fsharp.github.io/FSharp.Charting/) - The FSharp.Charting library implements charting
    suitable for use from F# scripting.

+*  [XPlot](http://tahahachana.github.io/XPlot/) - XPlot is a data visualization package for the F# programming language powered by popular JavaScript charting libraries.
+   It uses Google and Plotly's powerful and free data visualization libraries based on HTML5/SVG technology.
+   You can access the HTML for the charts programatically and use the library from F# Interactive by displaying browser windows.

-*  [FsPlot](https://github.com/TahaHachana/FsPlot) - FsPlot is an interactive data visualization library for F# using HTML5/JavaScript.
+*  [FsPlot](http://tahahachana.github.io/FsPlot/) - FsPlot is an interactive data visualization library for F# using HTML5/JavaScript.

 *  [VegaHub](http://panesofglass.github.io/VegaHub) - SignalR hub accessible from F# interactive with charting made through the [vega](http://trifacta.github.io/vega/) JavaScript library.

 *  ![logo](/images/thumbs/Foogle.Charts.png)&nbsp;[Foogle Charts](http://fsprojects.github.io/Foogle.Charts/) - Easy to use F# wrapper for Google Charts visualization library .